janik6n/jetzt/README.md

 1. Add new *environment variable* `DEVHOME` to your `.bash_profile`.
     - e.g. `export DEVHOME='/Users/me/Projects/'`
 1. Clone this repo to your local development machine, under `DEVHOME`.
-1. Optional: Create a shortcut for the Bash Shell Script to your `.bash_profile`.
+1. Optional: Create a shortcut for the shell script to your `.bash_profile`.
     - e.g. `alias npp='. /Users/me/Projects/scaffold-project/new-project-bash.sh'`
 1. Run the script with `npp` (should you have selected this as an alias) and follow the prompt.